 Joel took a deep breath before rubbing at his eyes, slowly moving to his temples, whispering, “I didn’t want to … okay, I’m going to show you what kind of a situation you’ve landed in.”

 “What?”
 Wendy squeaked, gripping her shoulder.

 The man motioned at the glass.
 One of the women noticed his waves and grabbed a tablet off one of the counters.
 She briskly walked in and handed it to him, using the card attached to her breast pocket against a magnetic pad to exit the room without a word.
 He flipped it around and traced a design to unlock it.
 Playing with the screen for a second, he played a video, holding it up for her to see.

 Wendy’s breath caught as she saw her mother.
-She could see their small kitchen in the background, a few shards of the broken door evident on the floor from when the werewolves had broken down the door.
-Her mom was sitting in a chair with two men sitting across from her.
+She could see their small kitchen in the background, a few shards of the broken door evident on the floor from when the werewolves had broken in.
+Her mom was sitting on a chair with two men sitting across from her.
 Wendy watched the video play with held breath.

 “So,” her mother said, “you’re telling me, werewolves kidnapped my daughter.
 That wasn’t some crazy guy in a suit, eh?”
 She spat on the floor.
 “Bet it was all that brats fault.
 I told her to stay away from that rich girl.”